book page

 Use the Buy/View link near the cover.
 We also link to Goodreads search and the original source page.

-Themes include simulation, dynamics, physics, plus context from trailer, series, part, characters.
+Themes include simulation, dynamics, physics, plus context from trailer, best, 2026, june.

 Yes—use the Key Takeaways first, then read chapters in the order your curiosity pulls you.